awsdocs/aws-systems-manager-user-guide/doc_source/composite-docs.md

 1. Updates SSM Agent to the latest version\.

-1. Installs all whitelisted patches\.
+1. Installs all patches in the allow list\.

 1. Installs antivirus software\.